 It also doesn’t hurt to add a few pretty little flowers to take the loveliness over the top 😉

-A Few More Feminine Cocktail Ideas
+Help Yourself to a Few More Feminine Cocktail Ideas!

 Pink Gin & Tonic Cocktail